maryammsd/android-framework-comments/README.md

 You can configure the application settings in the `src/main/resources/application.properties` file.

-Before running the application, you should update `source.dir` with the path to the android platform source code.
+Before running the application, update `source.dir` with the path to the Android platform source code.

 ##  Output
-In this project, we aim at analyzing the Android framework source code.
-In the Android source code, the developers use `javadoc` documentation format creating comments for the classes, variables and methods.
-In such a format, they leverage `@link` to explicitely define the relation between methods and variables.
-As shown in the below example, the method `getDisplayId` returns the value corresponding to `getDisplay` method declared in the class `DisplayManager`.
+In this project, we aim to analyze the Android framework source code.
+In the Android source code, developers use the `javadoc` documentation format to create comments for classes, variables, and methods.
+In such a format, they leverage `@link` to explicitly define the relation between methods and variables.
+As shown in the example below, the method `getDisplayId` returns the value corresponding to the `getDisplay` method declared in the class `DisplayManager`.

 ````
  /**